Video tutorials

 Prevent labels and other artifacts from interfering in the calculation by selecting a ROI.

 Click on Calculate.
-Results will show after few seconds.
+The results will show after a few seconds:

 Starshot: output